 Consider the following 4 monitor position scenarios.
 Do you see yourself in any of them?
 All of these poor monitor positions are high risk postures for creating neck pain.

 4. In this last scenario, you are working a lot from notes/papers/files and don’t use a document holder.
-This means that you are looking down too often during the day and this constant bending of your neck puts you at a very high risk of developing neck pain (check out our ergonomic software).
+This means that you are looking down too often during the day and this constant bending of your neck puts you at a very high risk of developing neck pain.

 Alternatively, you’re working a lot from notes and have positioned them on your desk between your keyboard and monitor causing you to push your monitor too far away and take a poking chin posture.